 Skip to Content

-How to Build a DIY Upcycled Chicken Coop plus links to 10 Free Plans
+How to Build a DIY Chicken Coop (plus 10 free coop plans)

-As chicken keepers, we all daydream of our ideal chicken setup.
+As backyard chicken keepers, we all daydream of our ideal chicken setup.
 An acreage with plenty of space for the flock to free-range (and it is predator-free).
 A variety of chicken breeds so the egg basket will display a natural rainbow of colors.
-And for the comfort of the flock, a palatial chicken coop with ample room for roosts and nest boxes.
-Plus, it is well-ventilated with self-opening windows.
+And for the comfort of the flock, a palatial chicken coop with ample room for roosting bars and nesting boxes with easy access to the eggs.
+Plus, it is well-ventilated with self-opening windows for fresh air and adequate ventilation, and maybe even an automatic door.

 • Money – this is the biggest issue for most chicken keepers.
 Dreams often outspend our reality.

 • Space – this is very important for final coop and chicken run size.
-If you live on a postage stamp lot, a large, palatial coop may not fit.
+If you live on a postage stamp lot, a large, spacious coop may not fit.
+Healthy chickens need interior space but they also need a run so they can peck the ground and get some sun.

 • Integrity of materials – some manufacturers use materials such as plastic for the outside panels of a coop.
 While that would be adequate for chickens, would it be able to keep out determined predators such as fox, coyote, or raccoons?
-Building your own coop, you can select materials that will hold up to predators much better.
+Building your own coop, you can select materials that will create a safe place for your feathered friends.

 • Availability – your dream coop may no longer be available or perhaps it is now on back order.
 How long are you willing to wait?